csiebler/storagegrid-examples/README.md

 * S3 via Ruby (using AWS SDK for Ruby Version 2)
 * S3 via Java (using AWS SDK for Java)
 * S3 Account Management API via Ruby (using rest-client)
+* S3 Account Management API via curl

 More will follow!

 ## Compatibility
-All shown examples are compatible with StorageGRID Webscale 10.1 Beta RC2.
+All shown examples are compatible with StorageGRID Webscale 10.1 (GA Release).
 For older versions, please switch to the different branches.

 ## Notes
 This is not an official NetApp repository.
 NetApp Inc. is not affiliated with the posted examples in any way.